 Previously, Krupanski served for three years as a program officer with the Open Society Justice Initiative where he focused on promoting fair and effective policing practices and policies, primarily in Western Europe, through prevention of bias-based policing as well as on citizenship and statelessness-related issues, primarily in the Middle East and North Africa and Southeast Asia.

 Prior to joining Open Society, Krupanski worked in Geneva, Switzerland on international security sector reform and international development at the Geneva Centre for Democratic Control of Armed Forces.
 He also worked in New York on criminal justice reform (primarily on policing) and racial justice for the Center for Constitutional Rights and Communities United for Police Reform.

-Previously, he worked for the Geneva Centre for the Democratic Control of ArmedForces (DCAF) on issues related to security sector reform, as well as for Communities United for Police Reform and the Center for Constitutional Rights in New York, where he focused on civilian oversight and reform of criminal justice systems, especially related to police and prisons.
-He has also long been engaged in civil society and community-based organizing campaigns, focusing on issues related to police, labor, and migration.
-He has conducted research and field work in southern Mexico, Cuba, Haiti, and Dine’ (Navajo) communities in the U.S. He holds an MA in international studies from the Graduate Institute of International and Development Studies, Geneva, and a BA in history and Latin American studies from New York University.
+Krupanski has long been active in community-based organizing campaigns and has conducted research and field work in Cuba, Haiti, southern Mexico, and Diné Navajo territories.
+He holds an MA in international studies form the Graduate Institute of International and Development Studies, Geneva, and a BA in history and Latin American studies from New York University.